punitkatiyar/react-master-guide/07.component-lifecycle/README.md

 > comonentDidUpdate

-- **Unmounting** when a compnent being removed from the dom.
+## 3.Unmounting when a compnent being removed from the dom.

 > componentWillUnmount

-- **Error Handling** when there is an error during rendering in a lifecycle method or in the constructor of any child component.
+## 4.Error Handling when there is an error during rendering in a lifecycle method or in the constructor of any child component.

 > static getDerivedStateFromError